ZolutionSoftware/Rezolver/doc/Rezolver.Docs/_docfx_proj/docs/enumerables.md

 ## Resolving enumerables

-To resolve an enumerable from a container or through a scope, you can simply use `IEnumerable<Foo>` as the input type for a @Rezolver.IContainer.Resolve* call:
+To resolve an enumerable from a container or through a scope, you can simply use `IEnumerable<Foo>` as the input type for a @Rezolver.Container.Resolve* call:

 ```cs
 var enumerable = container.Resolve<IEnumerable<Foo>>();